peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 it will also print it.

 Gateway publications may be prevented by omitting the optional `PubOut` key.

+Gateway error and status reports have a timestamp.
+The module will attempt to set the ESP32 RTC from an NTP timeserver.
+If the NTP daemon is run on a local host the host's IP may be specified.
+Alternatively time setting may be disabled by setting `gwcfg["ntp_host"] = False`.

 ## 5.2 Publications from a node